 Your first meeting with the hypnotherapist will likely be an initial consultation where you discuss what you hope to gain from hypnotherapy.
 This is an opportunity to talk about any previous weight loss attempts, your eating habits, any health issues and your general attitude towards food.
 This information will give the therapist a clearer idea of what will help and whether or not any other forms of treatment should be considered.

 The procedure itself is designed to mimic gastric band surgery, to help your subconscious believe it has really happened.
 To make the experience more authentic, many hypnotherapists will incorporate the sounds and smells of an operating theatre.
-Your therapist will begin by taking you into a deeply relaxed state, also known as hypnosis.
+Your therapist will begin by taking you into a deeply relaxed state, also known as a trance.
 You will be aware of what is happening and will be in control at all times.

 Gastric band hypnosis should form part of a weight management programme that addresses nutrition and exercise habits.
-It is the combination of changing habits in both body and mind that is often most successful for weight loss.
+It is the combination of changing habits in both body and mind that is often most successful for those seeking weight loss.

 How will I feel after?

-Will it work for me?
+Will gastric band hypnotherapy work for me?

 If you are committed to making a lifestyle change, believe in the procedure and trust your hypnotherapist, gastric band hypnosis should work for you.